yeeking/evosynth/README.md

 [Click to see Evosynth running](http://www.yeeking.net/evosynth)

+### Run it on your own server
+* Put the website folder on your server.
+* edit the file website/assets/js/app_launch.js to reflect your settings.
+* it probably works without the API back end, but...
+* to allow saving etc. of circuits, edit ebsite/api/inc.php to reflect your server

-# build the minified library into the website folder
+### build the minified library into the website folder
-# yeah grunt etc. is better I am sure
+(yeah grunt etc. is better I am sure)

 ./build_evosynth.sh

-# the unit tests require mocha
+### the unit tests require mocha
 npm install -g mocha

 mocha tests/